Coleridge-Initiative/adrf-onto/README.md

 # ADRF Ontology

-Welcome to `adrf-onto` which is used to construct, validate, and leverage the Rich Contexgt knowledge graph within the ADRF framework.
+Welcome to `adrf-onto` which is used to construct, validate, and leverage the [Rich Context knowledge graph](https://coleridgeinitiative.org/richcontext) for the ADRF framework.

 Some files of particular interest:

   * `adrf.ttl` -- a mid-level ontology specification for ADRF
-  * `rcc.ttl` -- results from the [Rich Context Competition](https://coleridgeinitiative.org/richcontextcompetition), represented in a graph using the ADRF ontology
+  * `rcc.ttl` -- a subgraph of results from the [Rich Context Competition](https://coleridgeinitiative.org/richcontextcompetition), using this vocabulary for ADRF
   * `onto.py` -- a brief Python script used to load and validate the graph data
   * `vocab.json` -- a JSON-LD context for [*compaction*](https://www.w3.org/TR/json-ld-api/#compaction) of the output graph files